turingschool/frontend-mod-1-prework/section1/relection.md

 4. What is/are the character(s) you would use to indicate comments in a JavaScript file?
 What is the purpose of a code comment?
 ```

-// <-- two backslashes with text after indicate a code comment. code comments are helpful to specify elements in our code so that other
+// <-- two backslashes with text after indicate a code comment. code comments are helpful to specify elements in our
-//developers can understand what we have written.
+// code so that other developers can understand what we have written.

 /* using one backslash and an asterisk at the beginning and the end of your line of code is another way to code comment */